Pravargav/Amadeus/SAC/sentences/imp.md

 -> I tripped her off the bike.(Intentional,so don't use sentence most of the time though it is a correct sentence.)

 -> You look so upset/disappointed.

+-> She accepted the offer with reluctance, unsure if it was the right decision.

+-> I could'nt talk to her because of my shyness/inhibition.